Murrow Master of Arts in Communication

 Our program centers on:

 - Media & Health Promotion focuses on media messages and health behavior.
-This includes social level analysis of mainstream and alternative media as products of and influences on the health of individuals and society; individual level analysis of psychological processes through which health related knowledge, attitudes and behaviors are shaped; and the creation of messages related to health and social wellbeing, as well as how strategic messages campaigns can influence decision making and social development.
+This includes social level analysis of mainstream and alternative media as products of and influences on the health of individuals and society; individual level analysis of psychological processes through which health related knowledge, attitudes and behaviors are shaped; and the creation of messages related to health and social well being, as well as how strategic message campaigns can influence decision making and social development.